 - Meanwhile, in a saucepan, melt butter.
 Stir in flour until smooth.
 Gradually add milk.
 Bring to a boil; cook and stir for 2 minutes.
 Reduce heat.
 Stir in cheese until melted.
 Add corn.

 - Drain meat loaf; top with corn mixture and pepper rings.
-Bake 30 minutes longer or until meat is no longer pink and a meat thermometer reads 160°.
+Bake 30 minutes longer or until meat is no longer pink and a thermometer reads 160°.
 Let stand 10 minutes before slicing.
 Yield: 6 servings.

 Originally published as Mexicali Meat Loaf in Taste of Home Ground Beef Cookbook 1999, p27